Learning to Thrive

 Working with our partners at Lifeworlds and BOLD, we have created a set of learning and support materials to sit alongside the animation.
 They provide ideas that can be used to engage young people in discussions and activities about their own relationship with, and connections to, the natural world around them.
 They also prompt us to reflect on our own experiences as adults and how these might influence how we approach these discussions.

-Introduction to the Support Material
+Introduction to the learning support materials

 Pathway 1: Caregivers – Supporting children to thrive